Finding prime numbers with Eratosthenes

-- Red numbers are multiples of the green ones.
-It means that they have at least one divisor and cannot be primes.
+- By construction, red numbers are multiples of at least one green numbers.
+It means that red numbers cannot be primes.

 - Green numbers were never set in red.
-It means they have no divisors, so they must be primes.
+It means they have only 2 divisors (1 and themselves), so they must be primes.